AkshaySG14/Dark-and-Light/README.md

 not terribly difficult to comprehend.

 The basic controls of the game are as follows: WASD keys for movement and a mouse for rotating the flashlight and turning it on/off.

-NOTE: Resizing the screen causes a bug in pathing.
-Therefore, to fully experience the game, refrain from resizing the screen.